CityOfBoston/digital/README.md

 code that can run in both.
 NextJS will use Babel (and Webpack) for the client code, and we use `tsc` (and `tsc-watch`) for the server.

-We exclude the client-specific code with `tsconfig.json` so that changes to it won’t cause `tsc-watch` to reload the app.
+We exclude the client-specific code with `tsconfig.server.json` so that changes to it won’t cause `tsc-watch` to reload the app.
 (NextJS handles hot-reloading client code.)
-We have a `tsconfig.check.json` file that does include that code for doing typechecking.
+The default `tsconfig.json` still includes all the code so that tooling will see and typecheck everything.

 In all cases the code is written in TypeScript.
 Do not use Babel to add syntax that `tsc` can’t understand.
 We run `tsc --noEmit` on everything as a `pretest`